SciML/ModelingToolkit.jl/docs/src/highlevel.md

 This works on basics like `Operation` all the way to higher primitives like `ODESystem` and `ReactionSystem`.

-## Additional High-Level Explanations and Tips

-### The Auto-Detecting System Constructors
+## The Auto-Detecting System Constructors

 For the high-level interface, the system constructors, such as `ODESystem`, have high-level constructors, which just take in the required equations and automatically